-Setting Bit 1 of the Power Control register (PCON; 87h) invokes the Stop mode.
+Setting bit 1 of the Power Control register (PCON; 87h) invokes the Stop mode.
 Stop mode is the lowest power state since it turns off all internal clocking.
-The I{CC} f a standard Stop mode is approximately $1\mu A$ (but is specified in the Electrical Specifications).
-The CPU will exit Stop mode from an eternal interrupt or a reset condition.
-Internally generated interrupts (timer, serial port, Watchdog) are not useful since they require clocking activity.
+The I{CC} of a standard Stop mode is approximately 1 μ A but is specified in the Electrical Specifications.
+The CPU will exit Stop mode from an external interrupt or a reset condition.
+Internally generated interrupts (timer, serial port, watchdog) are not useful since they require clocking activity.
+One exception is that a RTC interrupt can cause the device to exit Stop mode.
+This provides a very power efficient way of performing infrequent yet periodic tasks.

-The DS87C520/DS83C520 provide two enhancements to the Stop mode.
-As documented below, the device provides a bandgap reference to determine Power-Fail Interrupt and Reset thresholds.
+The DS87C530/DS83C530 provide two enhancements to the Stop mode.
+As documented below, the device provides a bandgap reference to determine Power-fail Interrupt and Reset thresholds.
 The default state is that the bandgap reference is off while in Stop mode.
 This allows the extremely low-power state mentioned above.
 A user can optionally choose to have the bandgap enabled during Stop mode.
 With the bandgap reference enabled, PFI and Power-fail Reset are functional and are a valid means for leaving Stop mode.
 This allows software to detect and compensate for a brownout or power supply sag, even when in Stop mode.

 In Stop mode with the bandgap enabled, I{CC} will be approximately $50\mu A$ compared with $1\mu A$ with the bandgap off.
 If a user does not require a Power-fail Reset or Interrupt while in Stop mode, the bandgap can remain disabled.
-Only the most power-sensitive applications should turn off the bandgap, as this results in an uncontrolled power-down condition.
+Only the most power sensitive applications should turn off the bandgap, as this results in an uncontrolled power-down condition.